sourcegraph/handbook/content/departments/support/team/nonso-readme.md

 ### Thoughts/feelings/preferences when it comes to asking for help

-I am happy to ask for help - but only after I've first tried to find the answer myself without success.
+I am happy to ask for help—but only after I've first tried to find the answer myself without success.

 ### What I find enjoyable at work

-Metting people, learning new things, solving problems and sharing what I have learned.
+Meeting people, learning new things, solving problems and sharing what I have learned.

 ### What kind of work do I find easiest to do when